vipanshuu/ab-test-cashback/README.md

-# A/B Testing Analysis — Cashback Offer (Fintech)
+# A/B Testing Analysis – Cashback Offer

-Summary
+This project is a small A/B test analysis that I created to practice experiment evaluation using Python.
-Analyzed a simulated A/B experiment comparing two cashback variants:
+I generated a synthetic dataset with two cashback variants:

 - Variant A: 5% cashback
-- Variant B: ₹100 cashback for transactions > ₹1000
+- Variant B: ₹100 cashback (on transactions above ₹1000)

-Key Results (from the synthetic run)
+The goal was to compare conversion rates and check if the lift from Variant B is statistically significant.

+### Key results from my run
+- Conversion rate (A): 0.206
-- Conversion rate: A = 0.206, B = 0.294
+- Conversion rate (B): 0.294
-- Chi-square p-value: 0.000596
+- p-value from chi-square test: 0.000596
-Business recommendation: Roll out Variant B (higher conversion).
+This means Variant B performed better.

+---

+## Project Structure

 Files
 data/ab_test_cashback.csv